tegonhq/sigma/packages/agent-sdk/README.md

   - `skills`: Lists agent capabilities and available skills
   - `about`: Provides information about what the agent does
   - `terms`: Shows domain-specific terminology the agent understands
-  - `run`: Executes the agent with a user message and streams responses
+  - `ask`: Executes the agent with a user message and streams responses
 - Logging system using Pino
 - Version tracking from package.json
 - Context management for maintaining state between invocations